CCGSRobotics/RoboCup-2018-Driving-Code/README.md

    8. After navigating to Wless_code_RC18 you will be required to run the script "bash Start_PiStream.sh".
 After running this, the MacStream cache will fill up.
 If you chose to pipe the stream into a python file, you will not see the cache fill, but after a few seconds, a window will pop up with the chosen vision.

  TROUBLESHOOTING: <br />
-   Large amount of lag:
+   Large amount of lag: <br />
      If this happens, within the code on the robot, decrease the frame rate and the size of each frame being sent.
-The lowest advised setting for frame rate is 10 fps and the lowest advised resolution for each frame is 720 x 480
+The lowest advised setting for frame rate is 10 fps and the lowest advised resolution for each frame is 720 x 480. <br />